-Botanically, dill belongs to the family of Apiaceae, in the genus: Anethum, and scientifically named as Anethum graveolens.
+Botanically, dill belongs to the family of Apiaceae, in the genus: Anethum, and scientifically named Anethum graveolens.

-|Dill herb (Anethum graveolens).||Dill sprigs (close-up).
+|Dill sprigs (close-up).

-Note slender wisp and
+Note slender wisp and fern like dill sprigs.

 Dill seeds, used as condiment spice, are similar in taste and appearance to "caraway seeds."
-They feature light brown color, oval shape with vertical ridges and flavor that is aromatic, sweet, and citrus, but also slight bitterly.
+They feature light brown color, oval shape with vertical ridges, and flavor that is aromatic, sweet, and citrus, but also slight bitterly.

 Dill oil, extracted from dill seeds has anti-spasmodic, carminative, digestive, disinfectant, galactagogue (helps breast milk secretion), and sedative properties.

-It is also rich in many vital vitamins, including folic acid, riboflavin, niacin, vitamin A, ß-carotene, vitamin-C that is essential for optimum metabolism inside the human body.
+It is also rich in many vital vitamins, including folic acid, riboflavin, niacin, vitamin-A, ß-carotene, vitamin-C that is essential for optimum metabolism inside the human body.

-100 g of dill weed sprigs provide 7718 IU or 257% of recommended-daily levels of this vitamin.
-Vitamin A is also required for maintaining healthy mucus membranes and skin, and is essential for good vision.
+100 g of dill weed sprigs provide 7718 IU or 257% of daily recommended levels of this vitamin.
+Vitamin A is also required for maintaining healthy mucosa and skin and is essential for good vision.
 Consumption of natural foods rich in flavonoids helps the human body to protect from lung and oral cavity cancers.

 100 g fo this herb provides (%of RDA per 100 g):37.5% of folates (vitamin B11),

 |Fresh dill herb bushel in a market.

-Fresh dill weed as well as dill seeds can be available in the markets all around the year.
-Try to buy fresh dill sprigs, since it is superior in flavor and rich in many vital vitamins and anti-oxidants such as ß-carotene, vitamin-C, folates, etc.
+Fresh dill weed, as well as dill seeds, can be available in the markets all around the year.
+Try to buy fresh dill sprigs, since it is superior in flavor and rich in many vital vitamins and antioxidants such as ß-carotene, vitamin-C, folates, etc.